dstackai/dstack/docs/docs/reference/backends/aws.md

 ## 1. Create an S3 bucket

-First have to create an S3 bucket. `dstack` will use this bucket to store state and artifacts.
+First you need to create an S3 bucket. `dstack` will use this bucket to store state and artifacts.

 !!! info "NOTE:"
     Make sure that the bucket is created in the same region where you plan to provision